RohiniNetekal/Computer-Science/LEARNING-JOURNAL.md

 # Retrospective Backend Learning Journal

-> **Important:** This is a retrospective learning roadmap created on 2026-09-22.
-The dates below are weekly organization dates, not historical GitHub commit dates.
-They do **not** claim that these activities were completed on those dates.
->
 > The sequence intentionally starts from very basic Java/backend foundations and gradually moves toward the technologies relevant to a modern Java backend stack.
 Newer concepts are introduced only after their foundations.

 ## 52-week sequence